MasterJedi08/File_Busters/README.md

 <h3>What is it? </h3>
 Source code for the Chrome extension File_Busters
-<br>File_Busters scans open emails and detects any content that could potentially be spam
+<br>File_Busters, as previously mentioned, is a web extension that can be downloaded through the Google Chrome Web Store.
+This extension is able to scan open emails and detect any content that could potentially be spam.
+In order to optimize the detection of spam email through this extension, this team trained a neural network to predict the authenticity of emails and used the resulting model to construct a user-friendly chrome extension.

 <h3>Project Contributors: </h3>
 Github users: